 This panel will discuss current federal tax issues, including any recently released notices, rulings, regulations and/or other guidance.
+The panel is expected to address the latest infrastructure financing proposals, COVID-19 related financing issues, and LIBOR transition matters among other matters.
 In order to address current “hot” topics, the specific topics focusing on tax matters are subject to change.
-Final topics that will be addressed in each panel will be communicated to attendees via NABL Connect prior to The Workshop.
+Final topics that will be addressed in each panel will be communicated to attendees in the session description on the conference app prior to The Workshop.

 Hot Topics in Securities Law

-This panel will include practitioners and securities regulators discussing the latest federal securities law issues facing the municipal bond market, with a focus on how bond lawyers may assist their clients in addressing these issues.
-While the final topics are subject to change, expect to hear about implementation of financial obligation disclosure under SEC Rule 15c2-12, timeliness of financial disclosures, securities liability for post-issuance disclosure, risk factor disclosure, and a review of the past year’s municipal securities litigation and enforcement activity.
+This panel will include practitioners, investors and securities regulators discussing the latest federal securities law issues facing the municipal bond market, with a focus on how lawyers may assist their clients in addressing these issues.
+While the final topics are subject to change based upon current events, expect to hear updates about (i) risk factor disclosures, (ii) interpretation and impacts of the recent SEC pronouncements and initiatives concerning ESG disclosure, (iii) investor perspectives on ESG disclosure, and (iv) recent enforcement actions and pending rule changes impacting securities laws in the municipal market.

 Sani A. Williams